Unsure where you owe sales or use tax

 Sales tax and use tax exposure can include:

 Exposure does not automatically mean tax is owed everywhere.
 It means there is a potential obligation that requires review and prioritization.
+Exposure does not require immediate filing.
+It requires understanding where obligations may exist and which jurisdictions actually require action.

 Common signals that exposure may exist